gajus/fuss/README.md

 ## Get the User Access Token

-The `Gajus\Puss\AccessToken` is available when either of the following is true:
+The `Gajus\Fuss\AccessToken` is available when either of the following is true:

 * The signed request had the `access_token`.
 * The signed request had `code` that has been exchanged for the access token.